7 Stages of Grief After a Breakup (& How to Move On)

 The duration of grief after a breakup varies significantly among individuals, influenced by factors such as the relationship’s depth, the circumstances of the breakup, and personal coping mechanisms.
 Research suggests there’s no one-size-fits-all timeline for healing.

 A study published in the Journal of Positive Psychology found that most people start to see emotional recovery approximately 11 weeks after a breakup.
-However, the grieving process is highly personal, with some experiencing quicker recoveries and others taking longer to heal.

 The key is allowing oneself to grieve fully while seeking support and engaging in self-care practices.